 GOSPEL & SONSHIP: RESTING IN OUR TRUE IDENTITY

 This course will explore the relationship between our identity and the gospel.
 Knowing who we are in light of God’s Good News – that we are sons and daughters of the Father – our discipleship is deepened and our freedom expanded.
 Come and see how the love and grace of God frees you to truly enter His rest!
-Register online or in the lobby after services.
-For information, contact Natasha at firstname.lastname@example.org.
+For information, contact Joe at firstname.lastname@example.org.

 FEASTING ON SCRIPTURE: INDUCTIVE METHOD & LECTIO DIVINA